 How do I know how to best divide the 401-K in my divorce?

-It is best to consult with your financial advisor and/or tax professional to determine the best source of cash for your individual situation, especially when considering taking an early withdraw from a retirement account.
+It is best to consult with your financial advisor and/or tax professional to determine the best source of cash for your individual situation with a divorce and 401K, especially when considering taking an early withdraw from a retirement account.
 Unfortunately, some professionals may not be familiar with this rule, which is one of the benefits of working with a CDFA (Certified Divorce Financial Analyst), who has specialized training in divorce financial planning.
 A CDFA can help you make the right decisions when dividing your 401-K and other assets in a divorce.
 A CDFA will help you maximize the money you receive while minimizing your taxes.

-For questions or assistance with accessing the best source of cash for your particular situation, schedule a no-cost consultation with our firm by calling 281-210-0057.
+For questions or assistance with accessing the best source of cash for your particular situation or divorce and 401K information, schedule a no-cost consultation with our firm by calling 281-210-0057.